 The Role of Circumstantial Evidence in Winning a Car Accident Claim in South Carolina

 In the experience of any Greenville car accident attorney, no case is cut and dry.
-Situations when only one driver is 100% at fault for a crash are extremely rare.
+It’s rare for one driver to be 100% at fault for a crash.
 In reality, there are many factors that lead to a traffic accident, and all the drivers involved have a proportion of responsibility.

 In various cases, your lawyer will rely on circumstantial evidence to establish your accurate proportion of fault.
 This type of evidence can: